Best Pre-Med Majors to Consider

 • An expedited path to residency -- usually within 5 years rather than 7 or 8

-• Asynchronous online format throughout basic science courses
+• Asynchronous online format throughout undergraduate courses

 • Early access to clinical transitional term and required certifications